 The ISCNTL option isolates the power input for the controller from the power input of the amplifiers.
-With this option, the power is brought in through the 2 pin Molex connector on the side of the controller as shown in the Power Wiring Diagrams section of the Appendix.
-This option is not valid when Galil amplifies are not ordered with the DMC-30000.
+With this option, the power is brought in through the 2 pin Molex connector on the side of the controller as shown in the Power Connections section in Chapter 2.
+This option is not valid when Galil amplifies are not ordered with the DMC-40x0.
+Molex connector part numbers and power connector pin-outs can be found here: Power Connector Part Numbers, pg 189.